The Four Types of Data Analytics

 - Product Analytics: Cohort and retention analyses

-Now with a solid data foundation the model is trained, and results are analyzed.
-The analysis of the results does not only involve looking into the final number that a forecast can give to us or the accuracy of the predictive algorithm.
-As analysts we also investigate the details, we identify the variables that contribute to the result as might be the key for maintenance.
+Now, with a solid data foundation, the model is trained, and results are analyzed.
+The analysis of the results not only involves looking into the final number that a forecast can give us or the accuracy of the predictive algorithm.
+As analysts, we also investigate the details; we identify the variables that contribute to the result, as might be key for maintenance.

-The last step is to deploy the model ensuring it seamlessly integrates into the intended application and begins making impact.
+The last step is to deploy the model, ensuring it seamlessly integrates into the intended application and begins making an impact.

 These models arrange the data in categories based on what they learn from the historical data.
 Classification models can provide a binary solution to facilitate a comprehensive analysis.

-Some examples of classifications algorithms are: Logistic regression, Decision trees, Random Forest, Neural networks, Naïve Bayes.
+Some examples of classification algorithms are: Logistic regression, Decision trees, Random Forest, Neural networks, Naïve Bayes.

 Some popular algorithms are K-Means, Mean-Shift, Density-Based Spatial Clustering with Noise (DBSCAN).